 And although you may think the limitless energy reserve of the Husky may be more annoying than useful, there has been a lot of good to come out of their “special power.”

 For example, in 1925, a group of Huskies saved a small remote town in Alaska from a potentially devastating outbreak of a deadly disease.

-The town was 674 miles away from the serum and it just happened to be the most brutal winter in several decades.
+The town was 674 miles away from the serum and it just happened to be the most brutal winter in at least a few decades.
 The incoming blizzard ruled out any possibility of air transportation and the isolated town of sick residents became a nightmare scenario.

 However, the solution proposed was to assemble a relay of 20 sled dog teams, including Alaska’s most decorated driver, Leonhard Seppala.
 And just like that, the “Great Race of Mercy,” as it’s known now, had started.

 It took just 5 and a half days for the collective effort of the dogs to reach Nome and deliver the life-saving serum.
 But throughout the relay delivery, two Huskies shined the brightest as they made the final leg to the town during a full-on blizzard.

 Balto and Togo were the two Huskies that both led their team on a 264-mile journey to the finish line.
 For reference, the other teams only completed 31 miles each on average.

 Both dogs quickly became American heroes with both dogs receiving a statue in New York’s Central Park and Seward Park.

 Can I Run With My Husky?